 From the parking lot of Mutianyu, our driver, Xiao, picked Yaxin and the four of us up.
 Now it was time for a very late lunch, as it was 3 pm by now.
 Tyler got Subway (because of his peanut allergy) and then the rest of us ate at a local Chinese restaurant.
 Here we ate fried green beans, beef and pork dishes, shrimp, and several kinds of rice.
 Lunch was good and we didn’t realize how much of an appetite we worked up until we started eating.

 By 6 pm we were back at our hotel in Beijing.
 It was a fabulous day and without a doubt will be one of the highlights of China for our family.

 More About Hiking Jiankou to Mutianyu with Kids

 We hired the company Great Wall Hiking.
 They run a variety of tours to the Great Wall, most of them to the unrestored sections.
 The service they provided was very professional.
 Everything ran like clockwork, with our guide meeting us on time at our hotel and with transportation provided to and from the Great Wall.

 Our guide, Yaxin, was excellent.
 He spoke very good English and he was great with Tyler and Kara, always making sure that they were safe and having a good time.
 We are very pleased with our experience with Great Wall Hiking and highly recommend them to others considering a more adventurous visit to the Great Wall of China.

 The hike from Jiankou to Mutianyu spans 9.5 km (6 miles).
 The entire journey, from pick up to drop off at our hotel, took a total of ten hours.
 It was a long, challenging day but very much worth it.

-- China: Walking on the Great Wall of China
+- Great Wall of China: Walking on the Great Wall of China

 - Bhutan: 7 Day Bhutan Itinerary: Punakha, Thimphu, Paro & the Tiger’s Nest